ascarpel/FeatureLabelling/README.md

 # FeatureLabelling
-My personal modifications to the pixel feature labelling CNN made by Robet Sulej for the ProtoDUNE experiment
+My personal modifications to the pixel feature labelling model made by R. Sulej and D. Stefan